-A good example of revenue streams in this context is the search-engine giant Google which earns more than 80% of Alphabet’s revenues through selling advertisement spaces.
-A similar revenue stream classification is observed by Facebook.
+A good example in this context is the search-engine giant Google which earns more than 80% of Alphabet’s revenues through selling advertisement spaces.
+Facebook observes a similar revenue stream classification.

-In the last fiscal 2019, Roper Technologies, Inc. announced sale of its Gatan business to Ametek, Inc. for $925mn, in an all-cash deal.
+In the last fiscal 2019, Roper Technologies, Inc. announced the sale of its Gatan business to Ametek, Inc. for $925mn, in an all-cash deal.
 The revenue income earned by Roper Technologies, Inc. from this divestiture will be recorded as a one-off revenue income.
-It is always important to note the treatment of such transactions in the financial statements of the company to understand the revenue streams.
+It is always important to note the treatment of such transactions in the company’s financial statements to understand the revenue streams.